PACKAGE LEAFLET: INFORMATION FOR THE USER

 The concentration of Aerrane should be reduced to 0.5% at the end of the operation, or to 0% during wound closure to allow for immediate recovery.

-If all anesthetic agents have been discontinued, the patient's airways should be ventilated several times with 100% oxygen until they are fully awake.
+If administration of all anesthetic agents has been discontinued, the patient's airways should be ventilated several times with 100% oxygen until they are fully awake.

-If the carrier gas is a mixture of 50%/02and 50%/N20, the volume of the alveolar minimum concentration of isoflurane is approximately 0.65%.
+If the carrier gas is a mixture of 50% O2 and 50% N2O, the volume of the minimum alveolar concentration of isoflurane is approximately 0.65%.

-Medicines used for premedication should be selected on an individual basis, taking into account the depressive effect of isoflurane on respiration.
+Medications used for pre-medication should be selected on an individual basis, taking into account the respiratory depressant effect of isoflurane.
 The use of anticholinergic drugs is a matter of choice, but may be advisable for inhalation induction in pediatrics.

-Isoflurane is not recommended for use as an inhalation induction agent in infants and children due to the occurrence of coughing, apnea, desaturation, increased secretions, and laryngospasm (see section 4.4).
+Isoflurane is not recommended for use as an induction agent by inhalation in infants and children due to the occurrence of coughing, apnea, desaturation, increased secretions, and laryngospasm (see section 4.4).